citelao/sensible/_coffee_shop/4-hackers.md

 Being safe is about *feeling safe,* too.

-## What do you want?
+## First, what do you want to protect?

-First, spend some time understanding what's important to you---and what you want to protect.
+First, spend some time understanding what's important to you---this is what you want to protect.

-I've found that most people worry about similar things<!-- TODO cite folk models -->:
+I've found that most people worry about similar things {% cite wash_folk_2010 oliver_lewis_fear_2001 %}:

 * hackers stealing your money,
-* hackers taking (or changing or deleting) your stuff, and
+* hackers taking (or changing or deleting) your stuff,
+* hackers impersonating you, and
 * hackers hurting the people you care about.

 Security advice can be very abstract and high-handed.
 It's one-size-fits-all, and it's often unclear if it misses something that's important to you.